Format Hardcover

 Endorsements & Reviews

 "The first biography of this estimable figure.
 With her vivid chronicle, Ms. McShea has given a newly prominent place, in the rich tapestry of 17th-century France, to Maria de Vignerot, Duchesse d'Aiguillon.
 She was, as we see, intelligent, loyal, discreet, and benevoluent, committed to good works throughout her long life."
-Allan Massie, the Wall Street Journal
+Allan Massie, The Wall Street Journal

 "The very best historical biographies fire the imagination and read like great novels.
 What Bronwen McShea achieves so memorably with the life of Marie Madeleine de Vignerot in La Duchesse simply proves the point."